-The PhD degree plan assigns five modules, one of which (RD 9025) serves as a continuation of the dissertation process for students who may need extra time, for completion of the dissertation.
+The PhD degree plan assigns four modules for completion of the dissertation.
 Each module has specific requirements.
-A faculty member assigns a grade of Pass or Fail for each 88 dissertation module.
+Faculty assigns a grade of Pass or Fail for each dissertation module.
 A student who fails a dissertation module must retake that module.
-If a student fails a dissertation module a second time, the program Director suspends the student from the PhD program.
-A suspended student who wishes to resume the program must petition the Director of the KGST.
+If a student fails a dissertation module a second time, the program director suspends the student from the PhD program.
+A suspended student who wishes to resume the program must petition the KGST Director of Graduate Studies.
 The procedure is as follows.

-- The student submits to the director a formal request to re-enter the PhD program. - The Director, the dean and the graduate committee review the petition. - The Director notifies the student of the decision to accept or reject the petition.
+- The student submits to the Director a formal request to re-enter the PhD program. - The director, the dean and the graduate committee review the petition. - The director notifies the student of the decision to accept or reject the petition.